 Liquidity risk arises where cash may not be available to pay obligations when due at a reasonable cost.
-As syndicate 5623 is a special purpose syndicate, operating on a cash withheld basis for its reinsurance, liquidity risk is not material to the syndicate of the host.
+As syndicate 5623 is a special purpose syndicate, operating on a cash withheld basis for its reinsurance, liquidity risk is managed by the host syndicate.